rpy2/rpy2/doc/robjects_convert.rst

    Sections :ref:`robjects-numpy` and :ref:`robjects-pandas` contain information about working with rpy2 and :mod:`numpy` or :mod:`pandas` objects.

-For example, if one wanted have all Python :class:`tuple` turned into R `character` vectors (1D arrays of strings) as exposed by `rpy2`'s low-level interface the function would look like:
+As an example of conversion function, if one wanted have all Python :class:`tuple` turned into R `character` vectors (1D arrays of strings) as exposed by `rpy2`'s low-level interface the function would look like: